Available 24h

 Description

-Many styles characterize antique furniture, but a few are particularly notable.
+Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Its early 20th-century variants include Neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco', meaning an irregularly developed pearl.
-These were highly ornate pieces designed to exude splendor and serve a luxurious role.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how significantly the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a major mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-Mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly conceived chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans, as a tribute to the beauty of Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when selecting luxurious antique pieces for your interior.
+Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

-The key aspect of stylish antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We also have access to art appraisers, historians, and experts from around the world.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s compliance with the actual description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Manufacturer information